aaron-grau/curic/javascript/readings/this-and-that.md

 times(10, cat.ageOneYear.bind(cat));
 ```

 `bind` is a method you can call on JS functions.
-JS functions are
-objects, too!
-Methods of `Function` objects live in
+Other methods of `Function` objects live in `Function.prototype`.
+Check them out!
-`Function.prototype`.

-`bind` creates the anonymous function we had made by hand, in which
+`bind` works just like anonymous closure we made, in which
-the function `cat#ageOneYear` is called method style on the `cat`
+`cat#ageOneYear` is called method style on the `cat`
-object.
-The function returned by `cat.ageOneYear.bind(cat)` will
+object. `cat.ageOneYear.bind(cat)` returns a closure that will
-still be called function style, but inside it will call `ageOneYear`
+still be called function style, but that calls `cat.ageOneYear` method style inside of it.
-on `cat` method style.

-Note that we could do crazy things like this:
+Note that you can bind functions to any scope, not just `this`:

 ```javascript
 const crazyMethod = cat.ageOneYear.bind(dog);
 ```

-Here, `crazyMethod()` will call the `Cat#ageOneYear` method, but
-`this` will be bound to the object `dog`.
-You don't want to do this,
-but I want to illustrate how the `bind` method works.

-We'll soon define our own `Function#myBind` method.
-Soon!

-## More trouble
+# More trouble

 Let's see the same problem in another context: